Indigenous cadets connecting culture and science in the Murrumbidgee catchment

 Four wetland monitoring sites are located within Yanga National Park, a reserve that was officially gazetted in February 2007 following the purchase of the 160-year-old Yanga Pastoral Station.
 The park is rich in cultural heritage and continues to have a strong connection to country with Indigenous staff from the National Parks and Wildlife Service managing the reserve.
 Three Murrumbidgee Flow-MER wetland monitoring sites are located on Gayini, a conservation area east of Yanga National Park owned and managed by the Nari Nari Tribal Council (NNTC).
 On this land, the NNTC plan on reinstating management tools such as cultural burning to enhance the health of the landscape.
 A cluster of monitoring sites are also located near the town of Darlington Point in the mid-Murrumbidgee region, an area that supports several culturally significant semi-permanent lagoons.

 Charles Sturt University’s Indigenous Cadetship Program is focused on providing paid work opportunities for Indigenous students.
 Our cadets assist with activities conducted under the Flow-MER program, gaining skills in freshwater ecology and floodplain management, and bringing a different cultural perspective to the program.
 In March 2021, we were fortunate to have our first cadet, Paul, join us on the mid-Murrumbidgee surveys.
-After his visit, we asked Paul to reflect on this experience.
-Here is what Paul had to say.
+After his visit, we asked Paul to reflect on this experience:

 The highlight for me though, was the frog surveys that we did.
 We had to catch frogs and measure them, as well as listen out for the distinctive calls of the different frog species.
 We also found possums, kangaroos, emus, owlet-nightjars, tawny frogmouths, huntsman spiders the size of your face, and also a water rat (Rakali).
 It was really cool.
 At one point we found a freshly dead brown snake.
 Which was on the table as to whether or not to take him back to the university for research.